kyverno/kyverno/documentation/writing-policies.md

   rules:
     # Rules must have a unique name
     - name: "check-pod-controller-labels"
-      # Each rule matches specific resource described by "resource" field.
+      # Each rule matches specific resource described by "match" field.
-      resource:
+      match:
+        resources:
           kinds:
           - Deployment
           - StatefulSet
           - DaemonSet
           # A resource name is optional.
 Name supports wildcards * and ?
           name: "*"
           # A resoucre selector is optional.
 Selector values support wildcards * and ?
           selector:
               matchLabels:
                   app: mongodb
               matchExpressions:
                   - {key: tier, operator: In, values: [database]}
+      # Resources that need to be excluded
+      # exclude:
+      #   resources:
+      #     kinds:
+      #     - Deployment
+      #     # A resource name is optional.
+Name supports wildcards * and ?
+      #     name: "*"
+      #     # A resoucre selector is optional.
+Selector values support wildcards * and ?
+      #     selector:
+      #         matchLabels:
+      #             app: mongodb
+      #         matchExpressions:
+      #             - {key: tier, operator: In, values: [database]}
      # Each rule can contain a single validate, mutate, or generate directive
      ...
 ````

 Each rule can validate, mutate, or generate configurations of matching resources.
 A rule definition can contain only a single **mutate**, **validate**, or **generate** child node.
 These actions are applied to the resource in described order: mutation, validation and then generation.

+**Resource description:**
+* ```match``` is a required key that defines the parameters which identify the resources that need to matched

+* ```exclude``` is an option key to exclude resources from the application of the rule

 ---
 <small>*Read Next >> [Validate](/documentation/writing-policies-validate.md)*</small>